OpenAPC/openapc.github.io/_posts/2016-01-27-wuerzburg.md

-The dataset covers publication fees for 112 articles, which the fund covered in 2014 so far.
+The dataset covers publication fees for 112 articles.
 Total expenditure amounts to 138 907€ and the average fee is 1 240€.

 The following table shows the payments [University of Würzburg](https://www.uni-wuerzburg.de) has made to publishers (including VAT).